 - Small children are in the home

 - Host mom is able to attend doctor’s visits with girl

 2. Set up an interview with an APO staff member.
-We will discuss both the joys and difficulties of host family living, what you can expect from APO, and what APO can expect from your family.
+We will discuss both the joys and challenges of host family living, what you can expect from APO, and what APO can expect from your family.